atp-team/CSATMLocator/README.md

 #Installation

-**IMPORTANT!** You need to have your SSH keys registered with the GitHub since this repository is private.

 1) Install latest version of [Carthage](https://github.com/Carthage/Carthage) and make sure you have recent version of `git`.

 2) Clone this repository using command `git clone git@github.com:[tbd]`